Jigglebizz/goodjson/Readme.md

 # memory usage

 Every object is stored in a backing array.
 Strings and key names are allocated ad-hoc.
-When you get a value from an object, a reference is always returned.
+When you get a value from an object, a reference is returned, rather than a copy/value.
 If you would like to make a duplicate json structure, you can call `gjValue val = value.deepCopy()`

-You can keep an eye on your usage of the backing array by calling
+You can keep an eye on your usage of the backing resources by calling

 ```
 gjUsageStats stats = gj_getUsageStats();